cloutprotocol/zatoshi.market/convex/how-to.md

 - Unable to check your spendable funds: both UTXO providers failed.
 Check `BLOCKCHAIR_API_KEY`, zerdinals status, retry.
 - Network rejected due to ZIP‑317: increase fee to `≥ 50,000` zats.
+- **"64: scriptsig-size"**: ScriptSig exceeds mempool relay limits.
+Content is automatically chunked into 520-byte pieces, but very large files (>50KB) may still exceed practical limits.
+Compress/optimize the file.
+If this error appears for files <50KB, it indicates a chunking bug.
 - Broadcast failed: non‑txid: check broadcast logs; if commit is new, wait 8–15s and retry reveal; tolerant parser logs will show the response snippet.
 - Missing fee output: ensure commit assembly includes platform fee; see `convex/treasury.config.ts` and commit assembly in `convex/zcashHelpers.ts`.
 - Need a single UTXO with at least X zats: prepare one UTXO ≥ required (fresh deposit recommended) or use the Split UTXOs tool; inputs with inscriptions are intentionally excluded.
-- Not enough spendable funds for this inscription: same as above; ensure a clean UTXO ≥ required (inscribed UTXOs are protected and won’t be used).
+- Not enough spendable funds for this inscription: same as above; ensure a clean UTXO ≥ required (inscribed UTXOs are protected and won't be used).
+- **Negative output value**: inscriptionAmount too low to cover reveal fee.
+For images, fee is capped at 100k zats, so inscriptionAmount must be ≥ 110k zats (100k fee + 10k minimum output).

 ---